Mehrdad-Hosseini1992/High-Performance-Full-Waveform-Decomposition-H-AGA/README.md

 #### **Step 4: Levenberg-Marquardt (Local, High-Precision Fit)**

 The LMFitter performs the final optimization.
 The LM algorithm is a "local" optimizer.
 It is extremely fast and precise at finding the *best possible* solution, but it requires a good starting guess.
-By feeding it the result from the AGA, we combine the global search power of the genetic algorithm with the high-precision finishing power of Levenberg-Marquardt, as recommended by the H-AGA paper.
+By feeding it the result from the AGA, we combine the global search power of the genetic algorithm with the high-precision finishing power of Levenberg-Marquardt.

 ## **3\.
 Installation**